pamelafox/azure-openai-structured-outputs/README.md

     azd provision
     ```

-    It will prompt you to provide an `azd` environment name (like "chat-app"), select a subscription from your Azure account, and select a [location where the OpenAI model is available](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) (like "canadaeast").
+    It will prompt you to provide an `azd` environment name (like "entityext"), select a subscription from your Azure account, and select a [location where the OpenAI model is available](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) (like "canadaeast").
 Then it will provision the resources in your account and deploy the latest code.

     ⚠️ If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.
 To change the location run: